yowainwright/yowainwright.github.io/about.md

 title: About me, Jeffry Wainwright
 permalink: "/about/"
 layout: post
-meta: This blog contains written posts by Jeffry Wainwright - a user interface specialist, frontend engineer & athlete living in Southern California
+meta: This blog contains written posts by Jeffry Wainwright - a user interface specialist, engineer & athlete living in Southern California
 page: about
 type: page
+description: Just a small town guy with a passion for learning and living life with purpose here in Southern California. 🙏
 redirect_from:
 - cv/
 ---

-Outside of work, I try to be an active member of the design and developer community.
-I ride road bikes, run and try to skateboard everyday.
-Lately, my outdoor passion has been surfing. 🏄
+Outside of work, I try to be active in the developer community.
+I ride road bikes, run and commute as much as possible by skateboard.
+Lately, my outdoor passion has been surfing which has allowed me experience the world in a whole new way - hundreds of feet from land! 🏄

-I'm not a traditionally trained software engineer.
-After going to design school, I became passionate about how software tools I used actually worked.
-This obsession has led me to care tremendously about how and why software is made.
+I'm not traditionally trained as a software engineer.
+For 20 years, I wanted nothing else then to be a oil painter.
+After graduating from the University of Wisconsin in 2003, I worked as a FedEx Service Manager to support my painting.
+3 years later I went to design school.
+It was there, I became passionate about software.
+I began teaching myself ways to speed up my computer workflows, develop repeatable patterns and think differently about how to solve problems.
+This naturally led me learning code which I did for a few years before beginning my career in software. 💻

-## Some work history
+## Some work history 💼

 **Dollar Shave Club**<br/>
 Front End Engineer<br/>